Our Pharmacists are trained to provide a range of vaccinations.

 Important information on the flu shot.

-• The flu vaccine is FREE for those who are over 65 and anyone who is and "eligible" NIP patient.
+- The flu vaccine is FREE for those who are over 65 and anyone who is an "eligible" NIP patient.

 Who should get the Flu Shot?